 1. Can I write a legally-binding psychiatric advance directive (PAD)?

 Yes.
 Washington State’s statute entitled “Mental Health Advance Directives” allows you to appoint an agent to make decisions about your treatment if you become incompetent to make decisions; write instructions about how you would like your health care to proceed; or both.
 There is no mandatory form, but the statute provides a suggested form, which is recommended.
-The Washington Department of Social & Health Services has produced further information for consumers, available here.
+The Washington State Health Care Authority has produced further information for consumers, available here.

 2. Can I write advance instructions regarding psychiatric medications and/or hospitalization?